 In addition, Tochigi offers popular spots for nature lovers such as Mount Chausu and Nasu Ropeway, Kinugawa River Cruise, and seasonal weeping wisterias in Ashikaga Flower Park.
 Visit the cultural theme park Edo Wonderland and you will feel as if you time-traveled to Edo Period (1603-1868).

-Tokyo – 東京
+Highlights of Tokyo – 東京

 Tokyo is officially called Tokyo Metropolis and it is, unsurprisingly, the most populated prefecture of Japan.
 Tokyo is the political and economic center of the country, and also the emperor’s residence since the Meiji revolution in 1868.
 Within Tokyo there is Central Tokyo in the east and Western Tokyo (or Tama area).
 Most international tourist visit Central Tokyo that is subdivided into 23 special wards.
 Each of the wards are made up of districts and each have their own must-visit places.